Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-OpenIDConnect-DotNet-graph-v2` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-OpenIDConnect-DotNet-graph-v2` app copied from the Microsoft Entra admin center.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `WebApp-OpenIDConnect-DotNet-graph-v2` copied from the Azure portal.
+1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `WebApp-OpenIDConnect-DotNet-graph-v2` copied from the Microsoft Entra admin center.

 - In case you want to deploy your app in [Sovereign or national clouds](https://docs.microsoft.com/graph/deployments), ensure the `GraphApiUrl` and `Instance` option matches the your requirements.
 The default values are set to Microsoft Graph in the Azure public cloud.
 You may skip this point if it does not apply to you.